Department of Nursing & Public Health

 PH 2540.
 Selected Topics in Women's Health — 3 hrs.

 In-depth development and exploration of selected themes and topics in women's health.
-Focus on health issues that disproportionately affect women and examination of health issues, prevention programs, and strategies for health advocacy surrounding adolescent and adult unintended pregnancy, violence, substance abuse, and disordered eating through a feminist developmental perspective.
+Focus on health issues that disproportionately affect women and examination of a variety of health issues in that context.
 (Variable)

 PH 2620.
 Stress and Coping — 3 hrs.

 Introduction to stress, the relationship between stress and disease, and strategies for coping with stress.
-Preference to Public Health majors.
-(Even Springs)
+(Variable)

 PH 2630.
 Aging and Health — 3 hrs.